 CAM NC and CMP implementation in GRI SSE

 Mr. Tobescu (ANRE) presented the Romanian situation with regard to CMP.
 There were some changes concerning the interim schedule recently and mechanisms were revised.
-The NRA is waiting for some replies from the TSO concerning OS-BP system.
+The NRA is waiting for some replies from the TSO concerning OSBB system.
 There was no congestion at IP Negru Vodă.
 Transgaz has introduced the SCADA control system.

 Since Mr. Cioffo was absent, Mr. Galletta has presented the Italian NRA’s updates.
 They have adopted provisions to introduce the Firm Day Ahead Use-It-Or-Lose-It (FDA UIOLI) mechanism at IPs with EU countries in August 2016.
 The subsequent approval of changes to the Italian TSO’ code has been issued in January 2017.
 On 1st April 2017 the starting of the provisions of the Snam code has also been approved by Italian NRA.